 Vote AGAINST all proposals on proxy ballots seeking approval for unspecified "other business" that may be conducted at the shareholder meeting.

 2. Board of Directors

 Slate Ballots (Bundled director elections)

-Generally WITHHOLD votes from all directors nominated by slate ballot at the annual/general or annual/special shareholders' meetings of TSX reporting issuers where ISS has identified (i) additional corporate governance practices that fall short of best practice for the Canadian market; or (ii) concerns about compensation practices and the alignment of pay with performance.
+Generally WITHHOLD votes from all directors nominated by slate ballot at the annual/general or annual/special shareholders' meetings.
 This policy will not apply to contested director elections.